 The transcendental experience art brings is a singular gift of life we humans have had the privilege of receiving.
 And for Dr. Pramod Shanbhag, moments of creativity sum up to an experience like meditation.
 We share his thoughts on our Client Corner this week.

 Dr. Shanbhag picked up nature photography in 1991.
-He was inspired by a photographer friend, with whom he began to travel and spend more time for his new interest to gain momentum.
-For the past five years, he has continuously pursued his passion for photography on his own, and has also travelled to different parts of the world.
+He was inspired by a photographer friend, with whom he began to travel and spend more time on his new interest to gain momentum.
+For the past five years, he has continuously pursued his passion for photography on his own and has also traveled to different parts of the world.

 On his travel expeditions to a diverse range of destinations, Dr. Shanbhag has been exploring various genres of photography like nature and wildlife, and landscape.
 His enthusiasm is now extending to explore street photography, and he thinks a place like Varanasi can be the best beginning to it.

 Dr. Shanbhag has travelled far and wide in India.
 He has visited almost all national parks and wildlife sanctuaries.
 “Of all the places I’ve visited, I love Kaziranga the most.
 And I’ve visited most of these places in India at a time when the tourists were few, so these places always bring me a nostalgic enchantment,” says Dr. Shanbhag.

 He continues, “I have been to Africa about seven times now, sometimes with Toehold.
 Masai Mara, Tanzania and Botswana are the African destinations that are close to my heart.
 I’ve also explored the Arctic with Toehold.
 Patagonia is yet another beautiful place I had the fortune of visiting on my own and of making memories of it photographically.”

 For Masai Mara in Kenya, Dr. Shanbhag has an affection that has a lot to do with the great natural light.
 “There is never a dull moment,” he exclaims.